This page will guide you through the Mooov-In process. Before you arrive, make sure you've looked at this information as well.

 - Surface Lots (C Permits): Students may purchase a C Permit online at parking.utexas.edu or at any staffed garage office.

-- Parking at UFCU Disch-Falk Field: Lot 104 is free and available for parking from August 25 at 6 a.m. to August 26 at 9 p.m. while you pick up your check-in information at UFCU Disch-Falk Field.
+- Parking at UFCU Disch-Falk Field: The East Campus Garage (ECG) is free and available for parking from August 25 at 6 a.m. to August 26 at 9 p.m. while you pick up your check-in information at UFCU Disch-Falk Field.

 - The check-in scheduler helps limit the amount of traffic on campus.
 Less hectic traffic typically occurs during early morning or late evening check-in times.